mavisinator30001/wordcon/README.md

 # Tips
 The input files *must* be text files, and the name of the text files must end in '.txt' or the program will return an error

+The words in the input files *must* be seperated by line return

 # Roadmap
 Add option to add an entire input file rather than only one key phrase to append to the original word list [COMPLETED]